Predictia/AQUA/docs/sphinx/source/aqua-analysis.rst

     The source to use.

-.. option:: -c <catalog>, --catalog <catalog>

-    The catalog to use.
-    Default is using the catalog currently defined by the AQUA console.

 .. option:: -f <config>, --config <source>

     The config file to use.

 .. option:: -d <dir>, --outputdir <dir>

     The output directory to use.
-    Default is ``$AQUA/cli/aqua-analysis/output``.
-    Prefer to use an absolute path.
+Better to use an absolute path.

 .. option:: -l <loglevel>, --loglevel <loglevel>